Data Documentation Policy

 Policy Statement

-• When deploying a new system, retrofitting, or updating existing systems, documentation must be constructed to include:
+• When deploying a new system, retrofitting, or updating existing systems, data must be classified in accordance with the Data Classification Guidelines to include:

 • Name of the major system (e.g., Banner, PowerFAIDS)